rancher/rancher-docs/versioned_docs/version-2.6/getting-started/installation-and-upgrade/install-upgrade-on-a-kubernetes-cluster/rancher-on-gke.md

 In this section, you'll learn how to install Rancher using Google Kubernetes Engine.

-To successfully install Rancher, your GKE must be in Autopilot mode.
-GKE has two modes of operation when creating a Kubernetes cluster, Autopilot and Standard mode.
-The cluster configuration for Autopilot mode has restrictions on editing the kube-system namespce.
-However, Rancher needs to create resources in the kube-system namespace during installation.
-As a result, you will not be able to install Rancher on a GKE cluster created in Autopilot mode.
-For more informatin about the difference between GKE Autopilot mode and Standard mode, visit [Compare GKE Autopilot and Standard.](https://cloud.google.com/kubernetes-engine/docs/resources/autopilot-standard-feature-comparison)

 If you already have a GKE Kubernetes cluster, skip to the step about [installing an ingress.](#7-install-an-ingress) Then install the Rancher Helm chart following the instructions on [this page.](../../../pages-for-subheaders/install-upgrade-on-a-kubernetes-cluster.md#install-the-rancher-helm-chart)

 ## Prerequisites